yuliyanlyubenov/Linuwu-Sense-ptx17-71/README.md

 uname -r
 ```

 Install the appropriate Linux headers based on your kernel version.
-This module has been tested with kernel version (6.12,6.13) zen.
+This module has been tested with kernel version (6.5.0).
+If you want 6.12 or 6.13 clone the original repo from 0x7375646F and possibly apply my changes by using git diff or just unix diff utils.
 For Arch Linux:
 ```bash
 sudo pacman -S linux-headers